cameronxdx-cloud/Day-Trading/Reversal Patterns/Technical Chart Patterns.md

 ![](attachments/Pasted%20image%2020250404140055.png)

 **Rising Wedge**
-- Comes from an up trend, and the result of the pattern once it finishes, is a downwards trend.
+- Comes from an up trend, and the result of the pattern once it finishes, is a **DOWN** trend.

 **Falling Wedge**
-- Comes from a down trend, and the result of the pattern once it finishes, is a up trend.
+- Comes from a down trend, and the result of the pattern once it finishes, is a **UP** trend.

 **What is volume doing?**